julyer/getting-and-cleaning-data-project/CodeBook.md

 The set of variables that were estimated from these signals for the tidy dataset are:

 mean: Mean value
 std: Standard deviation

 For each of the above readings ending in XYZ would result in 6 features in the new tidy dataset.
 For example: tBodyGyroJerk-XYZ would become:
-*tBodyGyroJerk-mean-x
-*tBodyGyroJerk-mean-y
-*tBodyGyroJerk-mean-z
-*tBodyGyroJerk-std-x
-*tBodyGyroJerk-std-y
-*tBodyGyroJerk-std-z
+* tBodyGyroJerk-mean-x
+* tBodyGyroJerk-mean-y
+* tBodyGyroJerk-mean-z
+* tBodyGyroJerk-std-x
+* tBodyGyroJerk-std-y
+* tBodyGyroJerk-std-z

 Readings that don't end in XYZ would result in 2 features.
-For example: fBodyGyroJerkMag would become:
+For example *fBodyGyroJerkMag* would become:
-*fBodyGyroJerkMag-mean
-*fBodyGyroJerkMag-std
+* fBodyGyroJerkMag-mean
+* fBodyGyroJerkMag-std

 For more information on the feature selection and variable name changes, please see the README file.